bootlin/training-materials/slides/yocto-licensing/yocto-licensing.typ

 === Providing sources

-OpenEmbbedded provides the `archiver` class to generate tarballs of the source code, to meet the requirements of some
+OpenEmbedded provides the `archiver` class to generate tarballs of the source code, to meet the requirements of some
 licenses: